cswalke1/dirB/README.md

 # dirB
-directory bookmarks on the bash Linux command line.  an implementation of icyfork/dirb
+directory bookmarks on the bash Linux command line with tab completion.  an implementation of icyfork/dirb

 # Original LICENSE